aceeric/ociregistry/README.md

 Manifests are all stored by digest.
 When the server starts it loads everything into an in-memory representation.
 Each new pull through the server while it is running updates both the in-memory representation of the image store as well as the persistent state on the file system.

-The program uses a data structure called a `ManifestHolder` to hold all the image metadata and the actual manifest from the upstream registry.
+The program uses a data structure called a `ManifestHolder` to hold all the image metadata and the actual manifest bytes from the upstream registry.
 These are simply serialized to the file system as JSON.
 (So you can find and inspect them if needed for troubleshooting with `grep`, `cat`, and `jq`.)

 ## Pruning the cache